ionic-team/ionic-docs/static/usage/v7/input/mask/react.md

   const phoneMaskOptions: MaskitoOptions = {
     mask: ['+', '1', ' ', '(', /\d/, /\d/, /\d/, ')', ' ', /\d/, /\d/, /\d/, '-', /\d/, /\d/, /\d/, /\d/],
   };
-  const phoneMask = useMaskito({ options: phoneMaskOptions});
+  const phoneMask = useMaskito({ options: phoneMaskOptions });

   //If you need to set an initial value, you can use maskitoTransform to ensure the value is valid const [myPhoneNumber, setMyPhoneNumber] = useState(maskitoTransform('5555551212', phoneMaskOptions));

   return (
     <IonList>